BOS-Bae/Fragmented-Complete-Network/README.md

 <br/>

-* **'eqs.nb'** : a Mathematica code used to obtain numerical values of transition probabilities in an exact way, is at ./complete_graph/L8_confi_dat/L8/Mathematica_code/.
+* **'eqs.nb'** : a Mathematica code, used to obtain numerical values of transition probabilities in an exact way, is at ./complete_graph/L8_confi_dat/L8/Mathematica_code/.

   **Additional Python codes** for data post-processing are at ./complete_graph/L8_confi_dat/L8/.